dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

 ### Base Model

 - The base model was built on top of Mobilnetv2 and addtionally included a GlobalAveragePooling2D layer, a Dropout(.2) layer and a Dense layer.
-- It was trained using early stopping on valiudation loss for 30 epochs.
-- It was trained on 3 datsets with X% values of 10, 30, and 50 percent.

 <p align="center"><img width="350" height="350" src="Images/base_model_architecture.png"></p>

+### Base Model + Data Augmentation

+- Includes a data augmentation layer on top of the base model.

+      data_augmentation = tf.keras.Sequential([
+        tf.keras.layers.experimental.preprocessing.RandomFlip(),
+        tf.keras.layers.experimental.preprocessing.RandomRotation(0.25)
+      ])

+### Fine-tuned Base Model

+- The top 10 layers of mobilnetv2 within my best base model are set to trainable

+## Training
+- All models were trained using early stopping on valiudation loss for 30 epochs.
+- All models were trained on 3 datsets with X% values of 10, 30, and 50 percent.

 ### Example Slide